 Open-angle glaucoma, which is the most common form, can “sneak up” on a client.
 It is slow to develop and doesn’t have many warning signs.
 It begins with a small blockage to the drainage canals in the eye structure that becomes clogged over time, increasing eye pressure, and damaging the optic nerve, and gets worse as the days pass.
 Unfortunately, most people do not experience severe symptoms until the condition has advanced.
 It is vital that any person over fifty has a thorough eye exam every year.
 If the condition exists, early treatment is critical.
 The symptoms affect the peripheral vision, typically undetected since clarity and sharpness of vision is not affected until the disease has become dangerous.
 Our skilled ophthalmologist can spot early signs of glaucoma with the advanced ocular analysis at the Waring Vision Institute and begin treatment to protect your vision.

-This form of glaucoma, also called “closed-angle” or “narrow-angle” glaucoma, develops very quickly and can lead to severe symptoms if not treated right within the eye builds up.
+This form of glaucoma, also called “closed-angle” or “narrow-angle” glaucoma, develops very quickly and can lead to severe symptoms if not treated right away, such as pressure building up within the eye.
 This is called an acute attack, and you must contact an ophthalmologist right away to avoid the risk of blindness.
 Typical symptoms of this form of glaucoma include:

 - Vision suddenly becomes blurred